-Now, want to change the language on Windows for fun, school or business?
+Now, want to change the Windows interface for fun, school or business?
 It’s easy, and, provided the wind is not overly strong, we can do it outside.
 Let’s… uitwaaien!

-To make Windows display menus, window titles, help and more in a different language:
+To change Windows’ language and have it display menus, window titles, help and more in a different tongue:

 - Click the Start button in Windows.

 - Select Settings (it sports a gear icon).

 - Open the Time & language category.

 - Now go to the Region & language sub-category.

 - Make sure the tongue you want to use appears in the list under Languages on the Region & language page.